Leo4j/Invoke-ADEnum/Run from a non domain-joined machine.md

 Replace `10.0.2.128` with your DC's IP and `dc01.ferrari.local` with the correct FQDN of your domain controller.

 ## 2. launch an elevated `runas` session
 You need to run the tool using domain credentials.

-Use runas with the `/netonly` flag:
+From an elevated prompt, run the `runas` command with the `/netonly` flag:
 ```
 runas /user:ferrari\randomuser /netonly cmd
 ```
-Replace `ferrari\randomuser` with a valid domain user.
+Replace `ferrari\randomuser` with a valid domain and user.
 It’ll ask for a password.

 A new CMD window will open – all commands in this window run as if you're authenticated to the domain.